ziadhemidi/SOTA/README.md

 ## 2. Dataset Preparation
 Please prepare your dataset in the following structure for easy use of this repository:

-We recommend you to write your own dataloader.
+We recommend you to write your own dataloader in `data.py`.

 ## 3. Run